Off-Grid Water System Guide

 Redundancy is key.

-Every off-grid water system should include at least one backup method:
+Every off-grid water system should include at least one backup:

 • Stored bottled water